-FACTBOX: Dow eclipses 20,000 - historical facts & figures
+Factbox: Dow eclipses 20,000 - historical facts & figures

 ** At its inception, the Dow consisted of only 12 "smokestack" companies - suppliers of consumer goods and basic materials such as American Sugar and National Lead.
 It expanded to 20 components on Oct.
 4, 1916.
 Since Oct.
 1, 1928, it has comprised 30 U.S. "blue-chip" companies.

-** The most expensive stock currently in the price-weighted index is Goldman Sachs Group Inc, which recently traded at $235.21.
+** The most expensive stock currently in the price-weighted index is Goldman Sachs Group Inc (GS.N), which recently traded at $235.21.
 GE, at $30.30, is the cheapest.

-** Apple is the largest company in the index, with a market capitalization of more than $638 billion.
-Travelers Cos Inc is the smallest, at about $33 billion.
+** Apple (AAPL.O) is the largest company in the index, with a market capitalization of more than $638 billion.
+Travelers Cos Inc (TRV.N) is the smallest, at about $33 billion.

 ** The biggest daily point gain for the index was Oct.
 13, 2008 -less than a month after Lehman Brothers filed for bankruptcy protection - when the Dow rose 936.42 points.
 The biggest one-day percentage gain was 15.34 percent on March 15, 1933, in the midst of the Great Depression.